spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/search-and-filters/managing-filter-preferences.md

  *To view a filter*, click **View** in the _Actions_ column for a specific filter.

 To delete a filter:
  1. in the _Actions_ column, click **Delete**  for a specific filter.
  **OR**
 2. In the top right corner of the page while viewing a filter, click **Delete**.

 **What's next?**
-Once the filter preference is created, you can use it in the **Category Filters** section.
+<br>Once the filter preference is created, you can use it in the **Category Filters** section.
 That is done to enable specific category(s) to which the product with this attribute is assigned, to be filtered based on this specific filter.

 See [Managing category filters](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/search-and-filters/managing-category-filters.html) to know how to set up the category filters.